 Check Your Lights

 Check your lights before setting off.
 Do they work properly?
 Are they clean?
 Are they aligned?
-Out of line headlights are less effective and can dazzle oncoming traffic.
+Out of line headlights are less effective and can dazzle another driver in oncoming traffic.

 Always turn on your headlights as soon as the sun goes down.
 Dipped headlights are usually good enough for nighttime driving in towns and cities.
 Sometimes, it will be necessary to turn on your high beam headlights on dark roads.
 However, these lights should only be used when there are no cars approaching.

 If an approaching car dazzles you with their full headlights, you can avoid the dazzle by looking down towards the verge of the road.
-Slow down and pull in if it is safe to do so, and always look out for pedestrians or cyclists approaching.
+If you have been dazzled, you should slow down and pull in if it is safe to do so, and always look out for pedestrians or cyclists approaching.

 Slowing down will also make it easier for you to drive on dark roads at night.
 Drive at a speed at which you feel comfortable and in control of the car.
 On an unlit road and in good driving conditions, the headlights of a typical car will let you see for about 100 metres.
 Dipped headlights will let you see for 30 metres only, and it takes a car travelling at 100km per hour just one second to cover that length.

-As one of the many features and benefits of our car insurance cover, we provide 24-hour breakdown assistance* that provides 24-hour roadside assistance, including home start 365 days a year.
+As one of the many features and benefits of Liberty car insurance cover, we provide 24-hour breakdown assistance* that provides 24-hour roadside assistance, including home start 365 days a year.
 Breakdown assistance includes: